A Deep Dive into Marketing Volunteer Time Off for Nonprofits

 Here’s what this example does well:

 With an attention-grabbing header and concluding with a clickable CTA button, this sample focuses on driving action among volunteers.
 When users click the button to learn more, they should be directed to a VTO resource on your site.
-There, it should overview the opportunity in detail and instruct supporters on how to determine their eligibility for the programs.
+There, it should provide an overview of the opportunity in detail and instruct supporters on how to determine their eligibility for the programs.

 Sample #2: Informational Infographic